Auto Technology - Career Resources

 In addition to openings from growth, many job openings will be created by the need to replace retiring technicians.
 Job opportunities are expected to be very good for those who complete post-secondary automotive training programs and who earn ASE certification.
 Some employers report difficulty in finding workers with the right skills.

-For more information, visit the Bureau of Labor Statistics by clicking here .
+For more information, visit the Bureau of Labor Statistics.

 The State of Michigan requires all technicians who repair motor vehicles for compensation in any category of major repair to be certified by the State of Michigan.
 Anyone who wishes to be certified can take the certification tests at a Secretary of State Branch Office.
-For additional information on technician testing and to find a branch office near you, click here .
+For additional information on technician testing and to find a branch office near you visit the Michigan Secretary of State.

 Every spring The Tech Center students' have the opportunity to take two of the state tests.